 The first nine days in the Ashwin month is celebrated differently in different parts of

 by Hindus.
 In India Gujarat, the Navratri period is noted for Dandia Ras or Garba Dance, which continue till late night during the period.
 The dance is also referred as ‘stick dance’ due to the rhythmical striking of dandiyas during the dance.
-In 2015, Navaratri begins on October 1 and ends on October 10.
+In 2016, Navaratri begins on October 1 and ends on October 10.

 Today, the Garba performance is a professional affair and groups begin preparations in advance.
 In cities, traditional music at times gives way to fast Bollywood numbers.

 Gujarat is not just dancing alone; there is religious worship of Shakti, referred as Mother or Mataji.
 People visit shrines and there is the special worship of Goddess Shakti at home.
 The worship of Mother Goddess is performed by lighting an earthen pot filled with holes.
 The light from the holes symbolically represents the Goddess.
 The Garba Dance is also held in front of an image of Goddess and around the illuminated earthen pot.

 The word Garba comes from the earthen pot, which is lit and kept in every house during the Navratri period.
 In the beginning, the pot was lit on the first night of Navratri and family members used to dance around it and it was purely a family affair.
 Nowadays, it has become a social and community activity and Navratri in

 Gujarat is today famous for the Dandiya Ras or Garba Dance competitions.